Your enquiry has been successfully sent

 Stuart's fields of expertise include (specific research areas/capabilities)

-• Water and sediment quality assessment, focusing on the quantification of the form (speciation), behaviour (bioavailability), ecotoxicological effects of chemical contaminants, and the development of guidelines and frameworks for assessing impacts.
+• Water and sediment pollution minimisation, focusing on the quantification of the form (speciation), behaviour (bioavailability and fate), ecotoxicological effects of chemical contaminants derived from industry waste, and the development of guidelines and frameworks for assessing impacts, pollution minimisation and long-term waste- management.

 Fields of Special Competence:

-Major research interest is sediment quality assessment, focussing on the quantification of the form (environmental chemistry, speciation), behaviour (reactivity, fate and processes controlling speciation, bioavailability), ecotoxicological effects (lethal, sub-lethal, to chronic effects and bioaccumulation) and the development of guidelines for regulating contaminants in sediments.
+Major research interests have been water sediment quality assessment, encompassing the quantification of the form (environmental chemistry, speciation), behaviour (reactivity, fate and processes controlling speciation, bioavailability), ecotoxicological effects (lethal, sub-lethal, to chronic effects and bioaccumulation) of contaminants and the development of guidelines and frameworks that underpin the minimisation of pollution generation from wastes.

 Awards